RouteKG: A knowledge graph-based framework for route prediction on road networks: Methodology

 \subsubsection{Future Route Prediction through Knowledge Graph Completion}

 Our study approaches the task of future route prediction by framing it as a KGC problem.
-As shown in Figure \ref{fig:kgc}, given the last link $e_i^{\Gamma}$ ({\em i.e.}, head entity) of the $i$-th observed route $x^o_i$ and the (estimated or actual) direction of movement ({\em i.e.}, relation), our objective is to infer the future route $\widehat{x^f_i}$ ({\em i.e.}, tail entity) that the vehicle will traverse.
-In our case, the actual direction $r^d_{i}$ of a vehicle's movement is the direction from the current link to the last link of the future route.
-By employing KGC, our objective is to predict the immediate future route of the road user.
+As shown in Figure \ref{fig:kgc}, given the last link $e_i^{\Gamma}$ ({\em i.e.}, head entity) of the $i$-th observed route $x^o_i$ and the (estimated or actual) direction of movement ({\em i.e.}, relation), our objective is to infer the future route $\widehat{x^f_i}$ ({\em i.e.}, tail entity) that the user will traverse.
+In our case, the actual direction $r^d_{i}$ of a user's movement is the direction from the current link to the last link of the future route.
+Utilizing KGC, we introduce an innovative objective to predict the immediate future routes of road users.
+This addition not only utilizes the learned KG embeddings to enhance route prediction accuracy but also enriches the KG representation with deeper semantics, thereby creating a synergistic effect between KG embedding and route prediction.

+We use the EGoalD for the whole process illustration and then provide the details for the GoalD and Goal settings.